 - Proof of adequate financial support: international students are required to submit a bank statement showing that the student or sponsor has the funds to cover the College's Cost of Attendance.

 - Submission of transcripts: all students are required to submit official copies of their high school and college transcripts.
-International transfer students must also submit an Intent to Transfer Form signed by a Designated School Official (DSO) at the institution from which the student is transferring.
+International students transferring from another U.S. institution must submit an Intent to Transfer Form signed by a Designated School Official (DSO) at the institution from which the student is transferring.

 3. Secure F-1 student visa